 Impacts from routine activities to coastal, marine, and migratory birds include impacts from routine discharges and wastes and noise.
 Routine discharges and wastes affecting air and water quality are under the jurisdiction of USEPA (including NPDES) or BOEM, and existing regulations assure that impacts on birds are negligible.
 Birds are known to habituate to noises, including vessel traffic associated with routine commercial traffic in the Gulf of Mexico.
 Therefore, the impact of noise from OCS oil- and gas-related activities, such as helicopters and vessels, to birds is expected to be negligible.
-The FWS 2018 BO found that proposed oil and gas activities are not likely to adversely affect ESA-listed species because activities are either not expected to extend into suitable habitat, there would be no direct habitat loss, and/or the potential for an oil spill reaching specific habitat areas is low because a catastrophic spill is not reasonably certain to occur.
-For species that may be affected, sublethal impacts were considered discountable or insignificant effects.
-The FWS
+The FWS 2018 BO found that proposed oil and gas activities are not likely to adversely affect ESA-listed species because activities are either not expected to extend into suitable habitat, there would be no direct habitat loss, and/or the potential for an oil spill reaching specific habitat areas is low because a catastrophic spill is not be a disc 201 recorrest and and and asonably certain to occur.
+For species that may affected, sublethal impacts were considered scountable or insignificant effects.
+The FWS 18 BO provided conservation commendations, such as to follow altitude strictions over National Wildlife Refuges (NWR) d parks and other ecologically sensitive areas, d to continue enforcement of regulations garding marine trash and debris.